wangby511/System-Design-Architecture-and-Infra/design-twitter.md

 Fetch all the followers that follow user A

-Inject this tweet into all the followers' queues/in-memory timelines
+Insert this tweet into all the followers' in-memory home timelines

-Finally, all the followers can see this tweet in their timelines.
+The followers can just check their own home timeline to see this tweet.

-Not suitable for inactive users.

 ### Celebrity / Fan Out On Read

-Generated during read time / On-demand mode
+Generated only during read time / On-demand mode

+Fetch tweets from all the celebrities he/she has followed

-Mixed with the tweets from celebrity in the runtime of user's request
+Merge those tweets from celebrities with other tweets in this user's home timeline

 For inactive users, this mode works better.